 “Inspiration does exist, but it must find you working.”
 Pablo Picasso

 For every person who is suddenly struck with a bolt of inspiration that makes them turn to their work desk or canvas or notebook, there are a hundred more telling themselves that they need to wait for that inspiration before they do anything.
-The only difference between the first group and the second one is that the people who got inspired and did something about it had probably already planned to go to their workspace that day, and just got a nice surprise.
+The only difference between the first group and the second one is that the people who got inspired and did something about it had probably already planned to go to their workspace that day, and just got a pleasant surprise.

 People get ideas all the time, ones that pop into your head and drop out of it just as quickly.
 There’s nothing special about that.
 But if you’re putting in the time to practice, racking up those hours and not worrying about whether things are perfect or not, then every once in a while, one of those ideas will catch you at just the right moment.

 It’ll be something brand new, that you’ve built up the foundations to make, and that you can translate from brain to hands because you’ve imitated and practiced similar projects again and again.
 Lots of people reduce inspiration to waiting for “The right time” and forget that they need to be in “The right place” for that moment to mean anything!

 When you fold, the ritual and the act of creation is more important than the final result.
 When your hands are busy your heart is serene – Akira Yoshizawa

 Finally, we have a quote from Akira Yoshizawa, a man considered to be the father of modern origami technique.
 He pioneered lots of techniques in paper folding and created lots of unique figures that seemed almost alive.
 Yoshizawa’s work was foundational for papercraft and origami in the 20th century.